 When it comes to temples, Wat Chalong is not to be missed as well as the Big Buddha and Wat Khao Rang (also featuring a big Buddha.)

 Phuket Old Town is also very cute with colorful houses and a number of restaurants and bars to stop at.
-Finally, assure that you make it to the epic Khao Rang viewpoint where you can enjoy sweeping views of Phuket and the surrounding islands.
+Finally, ensure that you make it to the epic Khao Rang viewpoint where you can enjoy sweeping views of Phuket and the surrounding islands.

 As a note, one of the most popular places in Phuket, Patong, is also one of the areas with the most crime and fights among drunken tourists.

-Personally, I always try to stay away from this area at night as I don’t feel safe, but I know a lot of people that love walking around the buzzing streets where loud music eats up the next tune as you pass jam-packed bars with ladyboys welcoming you inside.
+Personally, I always try to stay away from this area at night as I don’t feel safe, but I know a lot of people who love walking around the buzzing streets where loud music eats up the next tune as you pass jam-packed bars with ladyboys welcoming you inside.

 There are also a few things not to do in Phuket, like riding elephants and visiting the Tiger Kingdom.
 But you already knew that, if you read my section about sustainable tourism in Thailand above.